 Abbreviations and Nomenclature

-Abbreviations and nomenclature should conform to the American Medical Association Manual of Style (10th edition).
+Abbreviations and nomenclature should conform to the AMA Manual of Style (11th edition).
 Abbreviations should be kept to a minimum in the text and should be defined at first usage.
 Periods are not used after abbreviations (eg, mm, mL).
 Generic names are preferred for drugs.